Welcome to NORML NZ

 National Organisation for the Reform of Marijuana Laws, New Zealand Inc. (1980)

-Please join the conversation on the NORML Forums or share our posts on your social networks.
+Please join the conversation or share our posts on your social networks:

-Marijuana is the third most popular recreational drug in New Zealand (behind only alcohol and tobacco), and has been used by nearly 2 million Kiwis.
+Cannabis is the third most popular recreational drug in New Zealand (behind only alcohol and tobacco), and has been used by nearly 2 million Kiwis.
 According to government surveys, around 540,000 New Zealanders smoke pot regularly, while 70,000 light up every day despite harsh laws against its use.
 Our public policies should reflect this reality, not deny it.
+NORML’s mission is to move public opinion sufficiently to legalise the responsible use of cannabis by adults, and to serve as an advocate for consumers to assure they have access to high quality cannabis that is safe, convenient and affordable.

 Our 3 campaign themes: